puthusseri/additionalPage/index.md

 ![Octocat](https://github.githubassets.com/images/icons/emoji/octocat.png)

-  Hai, I'm Vyshak Puthusseri.
-A student of MCA at College of Engineering Trivandrum, India.
-  I love to gain knowledge in the field of Data Science.

-## Education

-* **Masters in Computer Application**  -  CET     [2017-20]
-* **BSc.
-Computer Science** - MG College Iritty [2014-17]
-* **Plus 2 Computer Science** - Mattannur Hss   [2017-20]
+  Hai, I'm Vyshak Puthusseri.Completed my Masters degree in Computer Applications at College of Engineering Trivandrum, India as a class topper.
+I started loving to learn, after I build my first computer from various trash computers in my bachelor degree college.
+  I will be so happy if I get a chance to teach someone that I know.

-## Certifications
+## Currently

-* **Machine Learning on NPTEL** [2019]
-* **Introduction to parallel Programming in Open MP on NPTEL** [2018]
-* **Programming, Data Structures and Algorithms in Python on NPTEL** [2017]
-* **PC Hardware and Networking, ASAP Govt.of Kerala** [2017]
+  Now as a part time, I work as a Chegg Expert.
+And my duty is to give answers to the questions that the users will ask.
+I usually answer questions related to programming( Mainly python) and datastructures.

-## Projects
+## Projects which was done for just studying

+* **ScrapTripAdvisor** [2019] <br />
+Generate some insights by scrapping the website.

+* **ScrapUberEats** [2019] <br />
+This was done to find out where to get the best biriyani.
+We need to input the link of the ubereats page which already selects the location and the food item.
+Adter scrapping we will extract the reviews of the restaurant and that food wad will try to rank it.

-* **Generate Faces** [2019]<br />
+* **FaceRecoganizedAttendence** [2019] <br />
-The project was done for the udacity deeplearning nanodegree.
-Define two adversarial networks, a generator and discriminator, and train them until realistic faces can be generated."
+Trained a deep neural network using CNN that can identity the face of my classmates.
+The data was collected by taking arround 10 images of each of my classmates and label it with their names.

 * **Generate TV Scripts** [2019]<br />
 The project was done for the udacity deeplearning nanodegree.
 It generate a TV script by defining and training a recurrent neural network."

-* **Dog-Breed Classifier** [2019]<br />
-The project was done for the udacity deeplearning nanodegree.
-Build a CNN model from the scratch."

-* **Predicting BikeSharing patterns** [2019]<br />
-The project was done for the udacity deeplearning nanodegree.
-The model was trained using by creating the neuralnetwork without using ML libraries.
-The computations are done using the numpy.
-Dataset used was "Bike Sharing Dataset from UCI ML repository"

-* **Kerala Tourism VR** [2019]<br />
-It was a VR application which helps in Kerala Tousism.
-Created for the Facebook School of Innovation VR101 awareness programme.

 * **Car Racing** [2019]<br />
 Racing stimulation build using the Unity3D game engine

 * **InstaPostDnld** [2018] <br />
 It helps to download all the images of an Instagram profile.Used BeadutifulSoup for scrapping.
+Done for my friend to help to collect photos of her boyfriend to give him a birthday surprise.

-* **A novel approach for classification using clustering** [2017] <br />
+* **VR Video Player** [2018] <br />
-A case study on heart disease prediction to improve the accuracy of classification algorithms.
+Used the Unity 3d game engine for doing.
+The result was build into an android applicaion.
+Used google VR Tool kit for VR assosciated libraries.